 - Commit to Learning

-If you don't live in Indianapolis or Fort Wayne, you can find your mayor's contact information on your city's website.
-You can also use this tool to look yours up!
+Find your mayor's contact information on your city's website or use this tool to look yours up!

 Stay up-to-date on ACLU of Indiana content related to recent protests and police reform: